-• Inviting students from the same country around for an evening.
-Or make contact with some of the other host families and arrange to entertain each other's students on a reciprocal basis.

-If the problem persists, or is of concern, please get in touch with the school without delay.
+- Giving your students some private time daily.
+Keep the children away during this time. - Inviting students from the same country around for an evening.
+Or make contact with some of the other host families and arrange to entertain each other's students on a reciprocal basis. - If the problem persists, or is of concern, please get in touch with the school without delay.